-I am pursuing Master's in Electrical Engineering (specialization in Robotics and Computer Vision) at the University of California, Riverside starting in Fall'22.
+Hi, I am pursuing Master's in Electrical Engineering (specialization in Robotics and Computer Vision) at the University of California, Riverside starting in Fall'22.
+In addition to my studies, I also work as a Graduate Student Researcher at the Visual Computing Group of UCR with a focus on Vision-Language model and Gait recognition.
 Previously, I have worked as a Project Assistant at Visual Computing Lab, IISc Bangalore under the supervision of Dr. Anirban Chakraborty.
 My primary research interest lies in the intersection of Deep Learning and Computer Vision.
 I focus on leveraging Unsupervised and Semi-supervised Learning techniques for domain adaptation.
 I have exposure to other fields like Natural Language Processing, Electronics, Communication systems, CAD, Graphic Designing, Video Editing, etc

 As an undergrad student, I have done my research intern under Prof. Hongliang Ren, NUS.
 I have also worked with a senior scientist at DRDO on a drone image based object detection and tracking project.